dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Once a `setInfo(v)` invocation completes, future emissions by the DAG Trans carry the value `v` in the latest `setInfo(v)` invocation.
 The value `v` is opaque to the DAG Trans and is of interest to the Consensus protocol.

-In terms of protocol design, Fin is extremely simple.
+In terms of protocol design, all of the above solutions are relatively succinct, but arguably, Fin is the simplest.
-Fin views are a single phase: a leader proposes, parties vote, and commit happens if 2F+1 votes are collected.
+DAG-Rider, Tusk and Bullshark are multi-stage protocols embedded into DAG multi-layer "waves" (4 layers in DAG-Rider, 2-3 in Tusk, 8 in Bullshark).
-Advancing to the next view is enabled by 2F+1 votes or 2F+1 timeouts.
+Each layer is used for a different stage in the Consensus protocol, with a potential commit happening at the last layer.
-That's the whole protocol in two sentences, and proposals, votes, and timeouts can be injected into the DAG at any time, independent of the layer structure.
+Fin is single-stage, and timeouts can be injected into the DAG at any time, independent of the layer structure.

 | Protocol | Model | Message overhead | Blocking on External Input | Layers to Commit |